shlok-kulkarni/shlok-kulkarni.github.io/_posts/2023-01-27-Introduction.md

     Look its me
 </div>

-This blog is an attempt to document my
+This blog is an attempt to document my progress in my educational career.
+I am currently in my 3rd year of Btech in Computer Science from Vellore Institute of Technology, Vellore.
+I am interested in all things technology, not just limited to my field of Computer Science, including, electronics, mechanics, manufacturing etc.

+I also have a desire to contribute to the cutting edge of datascience and machine learning and am currently working on a research paper on Multimodal Sarcasm detection.
+I am also looking at further oppurtunities to explore and contribute to this field of study.